outday29/wildered/README.md

 # Wildered

-`wildered` is an utility library for ??.
+`wildered` is an utility library for my ongoing personal project.
 It is used for tagging and modifying your source code through Python `ast` and `libcst`.

 ## Installation